 - a bootable CD-ROM, a Floppy Drive (or RAM Disk) and AppleShare over an Ethernet network

-- Using an internal SCSI Hard Drive: and you plan to remove that drive and use it as your 68k Macintosh System’s internal drive
+- Using an internal SCSI Hard Drive: connected to a SCSI ISA, PCI, or PCIe card, and you plan to remove that drive and use it as your 68k Macintosh System’s internal drive

 - Using an external SCSI Hard Drive that you can connect to a modern system using: